Amirsil/VM-Configuration/README.md

 Add a "vms" group to your inventory at
 ```/etc/ansible/hosts```
-And containing your new machines
+And add your new machines

 ```
 [vms]